End-to-end-provenance/RDataTracker-vagrant/README.md

 WARNING: US keyboard

-Ubuntu 14.04
+Ubuntu 16.04

 ## Shared Folder

-File can be shared between the host and the guest by placing them in the "shared" folder on the host and/or in "/shared" on the guest VM.
+Files can be shared between the host and the guest by placing them in the "shared" folder on the host and/or in "/shared" on the guest VM.